AgilionApps/all-things-agilion/README.md

 | TOTAL | 580 hrs | 400 hrs | 80 hrs |
 | % Capacity | FULL | 70% | 35% |

-While customer can give of verbal estimates of how many hours they want in the future, we can only reserve time when a customer allocates the appropriate budget funds into a 3rd party escrow account.
-Funds are paid to Agilion when invoiced for actual hours completed.
-This is a win-win situation because it ensures customers are fully committed, but it also give customers peace of mind they only pay when service is delivered.
+While prospects and customers may give of verbal estimates of how many hours they want in the future, we can only reserve time when a customer physically allocates appropriate budget funds into a 3rd party escrow account.
+Funds are only paid to Agilion when we've invoiced for actual hours completed.
+This is a win-win situation because it ensures customers are fully committed and we don't pass up other customers who would have paid.
+It also gives customers peace of mind that they only pay when service is delivered.

-In the example above, assuming we have 180 hours available the next month, and 500 hours available the 3rd month...  the customer may choose to reserve blocks of time within those constraints.
+In the example above, assuming we have 180 hours available the next month, and 500 hours available the 3rd month, then the customer may choose to reserve blocks of time within those constraints.

+Then, the steps are very simple.
+Customer agrees to a budget, we coordinate the escrow fund deposit, and then we incorporate the work into our weekly development flow.
+Everyone is happy.

 #### 8. Product development